Volunteer with the Chicago Lights Tutoring Program

-The 2014-2015 Tutoring year is in full swing, and we would love for you to volunteer with us!
+The 2016-2017 Tutoring year started in October, and we would love for you to volunteer with us!
 Please attend one of our New Volunteer Orientation sessions to learn about the program and learn about how to become a permanent or substitute tutor.
 You can reserve your spot at the following orientations by choosing a date in the drop down box above:

 During the orientation session, program staff will provide volunteers with information regarding the history of the program and the children it serves, the various programs and classes offered to students and tutors, the volunteer opportunities available and how one is matched with a student.

 - Reservations are encouraged, but not necessary.
 The following information will be helpful to have in order to complete the application packet: a driver’s license or state ID number, the addresses at which you have resided in the past five years and the names and contact information for two personal references.